Updated 10/4/2021 No triggering details are included in this post.

-Eleven years ago, I discovered the a website, which lead me to a women’s shelter, and eventually freedom.
+Fifteen years ago, I discovered a website, which lead me to a women’s shelter, and eventually freedom.
 This website was life changing for me.
 Watching the phrases scroll down the screen gave me the eeriest feeling.
 Like someone had seen and heard what went on in my home.
-Since that website is no longer available, please check out this resource for details on emotional abuse. https://www.betterhelp.com/advice/abuse/youre-not-crazy-but-emotional-abuse-can-make-you-think-you-are/
+Since that website is no longer available, please check out this resource for details on emotional abuse.
+You’re Not Crazy, But Emotional Abuse Can Make You Think You Are

 If You Live With Abuse

 If you find yourself in an abusive relationship, the following link provides numbers to contact and how to leave safely.
 Leaving an abuser can be very dangerous, if you don’t take measures to protect yourself/your child while doing so.
 Your local women’s shelter can help you create a safe exit plan.
 Without my local shelter’s assistance, I probably would not have gotten out of my situation.
 Enlist the help of family or friends if possible.

 Also important is thinking about your financial resources before leaving, if you can.
 I wish I had seen this article before I left my abuser.
 Navigating Financial Help When Leaving An Abusive Relationship

 Healing After Domestic Violence